HeikoGr/MMM-Photoprism/README.md

 | `fadeSpeed` | Speed of the fade transition between photos (in milliseconds) | 1000 |
 | `maxWidth` | Maximum width of the displayed image | "100%" |
 | `maxHeight` | Maximum height of the displayed image | "100%" |

+You can also set the retentiondays in the mmm-photoprism.js file.
+By default it removes all files after one day.

 ## Getting Your PhotoPrism API Key